Rautāwhiri: Rotorua Girls' High School embraces history with new name - NZ Herald

 Rukuwai

-Rukuwai was another woman of rank from the Tapuika people, in her case the daughter of Chief Mokoputeatuahae.
-She was the first wife of the Ngāti Whakaue chief Tūnohopū.
+Rukuwai was another woman of rank from the Tapuika people.
+She was the daughter of Chief Mokoputeatuahae and the first wife of the Ngāti Whakaue chief Tūnohopū.

-Following the decimation of leadership at that battle, Rukuwai's husband became one of the main leaders for Ngāti Whakaue.
+After the losses of leadership at the battle, Rukuwai's husband became one of the main leaders for Ngāti Whakaue.

 Karenga